It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 When talking about different woodworking devices, tools, and machines, it’s worth mentioning these varieties as well.

-A “combination woodworking machinery” is a kind of machine that’s combined with the function and power of several machines in one single piece.
+A “combination woodworking machinery” is a kind of machine that’s a combination of function and power of several machines in one single piece.

 For example, imagine if you need to work on a table saw and require to switch to a sharper between your job.